tweag/nickel/rfcs/007-bytecode-interpreter.md

 generates very similar code, GHC is smart enough to share common constructors instead of generating them again and again (typically the one for an empty list).

+[^haskell-closure-tagging]: In practice, since the STG paper was written, GHC
+    uses some pointer tagging to mark if a thunk is already forced (inlining the constructors of the datatype in the tag), for efficiency when pattern matching.

 #### Virtual machine